PART 2A OF FORM ADV: FIRM BROCHURE

 With the exception of EWMCX, Evercore Wealth does not market or invest, on a discretionary basis, in investment products or strategies, including registered and unregistered investment companies, managed or issued by its affiliates.
 However, Evercore Wealth may recommend third-party managers that may invest, on a discretionary basis, in investment products or strategies sponsored by EVR, including Evercore’s common stock or financial products for which EVR has acted as an adviser or underwriter for its clients, such as an Initial Public Offering or IPO, or a Special Purpose Acquisition Company or SPAC.
 In such cases, EVR may receive a benefit.

-Evercore Wealth currently recommends the use of BlackRock and Vanguard investment products as investments in client accounts.
-BlackRock and Vanguard have disclosed that they are each the beneficial owner of over 5% of EVR’s outstanding common stock.
-All transactions with these 5% holders and their affiliates are arms-length transactions entered into in the ordinary course of business, with management and other fees based on the prevailing rates for non-related persons.
+Evercore Wealth currently recommends the use of investment products sponsored by various third-party managers that may hold Evercore’s common stock, as investments in client accounts.
+For example, BlackRock and Vanguard have disclosed that they are each the beneficial owner of over 5% of Evercore’s outstanding common stock, some of which may be held in the BlackRock, Vanguard, or other third-party manager’s funds and investment products recommended to Evercore Wealth’s clients.
+All transactions with these third-party investment managers, including BlackRock and Vanguard, and their affiliates, are arms-length transactions entered into in the ordinary course of business, with management and other fees based on the prevailing rates for non-related persons.

 Evercore Wealth is also affiliated, through common ownership, with Evercore Trust Company, N.A. (“ETC”) a national trust bank regulated and supervised by the Office of the Comptroller of the Currency.
 ETC provides trustee and executor services and may serve as trustee for certain clients of Evercore Wealth.
 ETC and Evercore Wealth advertise and market their services together using a combined logo and a shared website.